SOCOM U.S. Navy SEALs: Fireteam Bravo

-SOCOM U.S. Navy SEALs: Fireteam Bravo is a tactical shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for PlayStation Portable.
+SOCOM U.S. Navy SEALs: Fireteam Bravo is a tactical third-person shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for the PlayStation Portable.
 It is the first SOCOM U.S. Navy SEALs game in the Fireteam Bravo series.
 It has both online play (infrastructure mode) and PSP to PSP play (ad hoc).
 It is similar to the main series games.

 The online servers for this game, along with other PlayStation 2 and PlayStation Portable SOCOM titles, were shut down on August 31, 2012.

 Gameplay

 The most notable difference between Fireteam Bravo and its main series counterparts is the aiming system.
 The main series' controllers have two analog sticks, while the Fireteam Bravo series has only one.
 To aim, the player must "lock on" with the R button onto a target and then fire.
 Within the game there are sniper rifles, assault rifles, machine guns, explosive attachments, ballistic weaponry, and grenades.